Do you drive for work? You’ll be glad to hear that the roads should soon become a safer place for tradespeople.

 Some aspects of mobile phone use are already ruled out when you’re in charge of a vehicle.
-As you might expect, you’re not allowed to pick up your phone to send a text or make a call.
+As you might expect, you’re not allowed to use your phone to send a text or make a call.

-Common sense aside – this is a rather large loophole that leaves the public at risk.
+Common sense aside – this is a rather large loophole that leaves tradespeople and other self-employed people who drive for work at risk.

 Last year 18 deaths and 135 serious injuries were reported in accidents where the driver was using a mobile phone, according to the RAC.

 The RAC have also found that 13 per cent of drivers aged 25 to 44 say they make or receive video calls while driving, and 9 per cent of drivers aged 17 to 24 admit to playing games on their phone.

 To tackle this dangerous behaviour, the Department for Transport recently announced plans to close the loophole in the legislation.

 The government wants to spell out the offence of using a mobile phone while driving to include 'standalone mode functions as well as the existing interactive communication functions'.

 Anyone who’s caught breaking the rules would face six penalty points on their driving licence and a £200 fine.